Extend a persistent volume

 • Run this command: lsblk, verify that the new disk size is visible on the device.
 If its not, reboot your machine and try again.

-• Run this command: growpart -u auto /dev/sda 1, use the correct device (“/dev/sda” in the example) from previous commands output.
-This may not work on all images, if not then we recommend reading the documentation of the Linux release.
+• Run this command: growpart -u auto /dev/sda 1, use the correct device (/dev/sda in the example) from previous commands output.
+This might not work on all images, if not then we recommend reading the documentation of your Linux distribution.

 • Run this command: resize2fs /dev/sda1.